nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 1b.
 The date provided for the event is invalid

     * 1b1.
-SOChedule displays an error message suggesting that date provied for the event is invalid, or not following the `YYYY-MM-DD` format.
+SOChedule displays an error message suggesting that date provided for the event is invalid, or not following the `YYYY-MM-DD` format.
       Use case ends.